Under-estimate/MiraiMessageParser/readme.md

 - Source Prompt (A short text describing the source of this message)
 - Images
-- Links (If the message contains a valid link)
+- Links (If the message contains a valid link).
+A link may point to :
+  - A website
+  - Music (from music share)
+  - Voice (from voice messages)
+  - Group File (from file messages)
+  - Other (from text messages that matches a certain regex pattern)
 - Text

 #### Rich Message
 By parsing a rich message, you'll get an instance of [ParsedRichMessage](https://github.com/Under-estimate/MiraiRichMessageParser/tree/main/src/main/java/org/zrnq/ParsedRichMessage.java), which is a subtype of [ParsedMessage](https://github.com/Under-estimate/MiraiRichMessageParser/tree/main/src/main/java/org/zrnq/ParsedMessage.java).
 The description text, link and images included in the rich message will be extracted.
 Besides, [ParsedRichMessage](https://github.com/Under-estimate/MiraiRichMessageParser/tree/main/src/main/java/org/zrnq/ParsedRichMessage.java) also contains the type of this rich message.

-#### Sound Message
-Since voice messages and music share messages contain a new media type, parsing them will give you an instance of [ParsedSoundMessage](https://github.com/Under-estimate/MiraiRichMessageParser/tree/main/src/main/java/org/zrnq/ParsedSoundMessage.java), which contains a sound link.

 ### Supporting New Rich Message Types
 Since there exists numerous rich message types, it's hard to cover every type.
 New types will be supported gradually.